ellisgl/GeekLab-GLPDO2/README.md

 Statement->reset()<br/>
 Used to reset Statement private variables.
 Usefully for creating multiple queries without having to create a new Statement object.

-Statement->dump(boolean $isDev)<br/>
-Outputs the SQL statement for debuging purposes (Prettier version of Statement->getDebug). $isDev default is false, which prohibits it's output.

 Statement->execute(\PDO $PDO)<br/>
 Prepares and executes the statement